natejperez1/Spendyy/README.md

 *   [Node.js](https://nodejs.org/) (which includes npm) version 18.x or higher.
 *   (Optional) A Google Gemini API Key if you wish to use the AI features.
 You can get one from [Google AI Studio](https://aistudio.google.com/app/apikey).

-### Configuration
+### Configuration (API Key)

-The application uses environment variables to handle the Gemini API key.
-For local development, you need to create a `.env` file in the root of the project.
+The AI features require a Google Gemini API key.
+There are two ways to provide it:

+**1. Through the User Interface (Recommended for most users)**

+The easiest way to use the AI features is to add your API key directly within the application:

-1. Clone the repository.
+1. Go to the **Settings** tab.
+2. In the **AI Settings** section, paste your API key into the input field.
+3. Click **"Test & Save Settings"**.

+The key is stored securely in your browser's `localStorage` and will be used for all future sessions on that device.
+This is the recommended method when using the live demo or a pre-built version of the app.

+**2. Using an Environment File (For developers and self-hosting)**

+If you are running the project from the source code or hosting your own version, you can set a *default* API key that will be bundled with the application.
+This is useful for private deployments where you want the key to be pre-configured for all users of your instance.

-2. In the root directory of the project, create a new file named `.env`.
+1. In the project's root directory, create a file named `.env`.
-3. Add your API key to the `.env` file like this:
+2. Add your API key to this file:

-    ```
+    ```env
     API_KEY="YOUR_GEMINI_API_KEY_HERE"
     ```

-    The application is configured to read this key.
-The `.env` file is included in `.gitignore` to prevent you from accidentally committing your secret key.
+This key will be the default for anyone using your build.
+Users can still override it by entering their own key in the Settings page UI.
+The `.env` file is listed in `.gitignore` to prevent accidentally committing your secret key to version control.

 ### Running Locally